K3YOMI/AtmosphericX/README.md

 ## Installation / Documentation Guide

-To install and set up this project, visit the [official documentation blog post](https://k3yomi.github.io/blog/posts/atmosphericx/).
+To install and set up this project, visit the official [documentation](https://k3yomi.github.io/blog/posts/atmosphericx/).
 The guide is regularly updated with new features and changes as they are added to the project.